U.S. and Jordanian Armed Forces Conduct Historic Training Event in Louisiana

 |0

-This work, U.S. and Jordanian Armed Forces Conduct Historic Training Event in Louisiana, by SFC Malcolm Cohens-Ashley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. and Jordanian Armed Forces Conduct Historic Training Event in Louisiana [Image 9 of 9], by CPT Robert Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.